You’ll spend most of your time waiting for the paint to dry.

 The only difference between painting your walls and painting the ceiling is the type of paint you use.
 Otherwise, the process is mostly the same, but you will normally need to apply a second coat.

 Use a brush to cut in and frame each wall.
 Try to roll in an M or W motion to make sure the roller lines are properly blended.

 Use a paint roller and your preferred painting technique to fill in the rest.
 Once again, working with others will make this process go a lot faster.

-Now that you’ve finished the ceiling and walls, the trim is all that’s left to do.
+Now that you’ve finished the ceiling and walls, you can now move on to the trim.
 It’s not always necessary, but painting your trim will give you professional-level results.
 Follow these tips to put the perfect finishing touches on your painting project.